 The Indian Income Tax Act gives certain tax benefits to Senior Citizens and also tries to ensure that income tax e-filing is a hassle free process.
+The complete list of all the tax benefits available to senior citizens is compiled in this article.

 For the purpose of Income Tax, there are 2 categories of Senior Citizens